cyrildiagne/ar-cutpaste/README.md

 ### 2 - Setup the external salience object detection service

+#### Option 1: Set up your own model service (requires a CUDA GPU)

 - As mentioned above, for the time being, you must deploy the BASNet model (Qin & al, CVPR 2019) as an external HTTP service using this [BASNet-HTTP wrapper](https://github.com/cyrildiagne/basnet-http) (requires a CUDA GPU)

 - You will need the deployed service URL to configure the local server

 - Make sure to configure a different port if you're running BASNet on the same computer as the local service

+#### Option 2: Use a community provided endpoint

+A public endpoint has been provided by members of the community.
+This is useful if you don't have your own CUDA GPU or do not want to go through the process of running the servce on your own.

+Use this endpoint by launching the local server with `--basnet_service_ip http://u2net-predictor.tenant-compass.global.coreweave.com`

 ### 3 - Configure and run the local server